aardvark92/2020-04-28-git-collaboration/README.md

 # 2020-04-28 Git Collaboration webinar

-'git clone <URL>': download the repository from the web to our computer ''Make sure you don't nest this command in another repository''
+- `git clone <URL>`: downloads the repository from the web to our computer
+    - Make sure you don't nest this command in another repository
+    - just like `git init` do this only once per repository